Documentation Index

 }'

-The sample below displays a request to retrieve user data using the insider_id, which is an internal ID maintained by Insider for each user.
+The sample below shows a request to retrieve user data using the insider_idan internal ID maintained by Insider One for each user.
 You can find the insider_id as the Profile ID on the User Profiles page.

 curl --location --request POST 'https://unification.useinsider.com/api/user/v1/profile' \